-A surface low will deepen while tracking from Kansas to the Great Lakes today, accompanied by an eastward advancing upper tr strong mid-level jet stream will overspread an intense lowacross the OH/TN Valleys into the Southeast.
-As such, stron deep-layer flow and shear will overlap with a moistening, destabilizing airmass from late morning to early evening lower MS Valley east-northeastward.
-Several strong to intense thunderstorms are expected to organize and promote a relativel robust severe threat, particularly across the Southeast, where regionally higher instability should reside.
+A surface low will deepen while tracking from Kansas to the Great Lakes today, accompanied by an eastward advancing upper trou strong mid-level jet stream will overspread an intense low-le across the OH/TN Valleys into the Southeast.
+As such, strong deep-layer flow and shear will overlap with a moistening, destabilizing airmass from late morning to early evening from t lower MS Valley east-northeastward.
+Several strong to intense regionally higher instability should reside.

-.Portions of the Lower MS Valley today into early tonight..
-Strong warm-air advection should be underway across the Lower MS Valley at the start of the period (12%), with rich boundary-layer moisture being transported northward by a 40-50 kt southwesterly low-level jet.
+...
+Portions of the Lower MS Valley today into early tonight...
+Valley at the start of the period (12Z), with rich boundary-layer moisture being transported northward by a 40-50 kt southwesterly low-level jet.
 Through the day, at least modest surface heating should support surface temperatures rising into the lower 70s F amid upper 60s F dewpoints within the warm-air advection regime, where an increase in thunderstorms is also expected.
-50-70 kts of west-southwesterly 500 mb flow and 6.5+ C/km lapse rates will overspread the lower MS Valley and the warm-air advection regime by early afternoon, contributing up to 1500 J/kg MLCAPE, which is adequate in supporting a severe threat.
+50-70 kts of west-southwesterly 500 mb flow and 6.5+ C/km lapse rates will early afternoon, contributing up to 1500 J/kg MLCAPE, which is adequate in supporting a severe threat.

-Storms should eventually root into a gradually deepening boundary layer during the afternoon, taking advantage of the strong overlapping southwesterly low-level and westerly mid-level jets.
-Large, curved low-level hodographs with mid/upper-level elongation will support well over 50 kts of effective bulk shear, and 300-400 m2/s2 effective SRH.
-Supercell structures are expected initially with large hail, tornadoes, and a few severe gusts all likely.
-A few instances of 2+ inch diameter hail and/or strong tornadoes are possible with the more robust supercells.
-Should a more dominant supercell develop, remain discrete, and traverse an axis of locally stronger surface heating/buoyancy, a long-tracked and intense tornado may occur.
+layer during the afternoon, taking advant Large, curved low-level hodographs with m will support well over 50 kts of effectiv with large hail, tornadoes, and a few severe gusts all likely.
+A few instances of 2+ inch diameter hail and/or strong tornadoes are tornado may occur.
 The latest high-resolution guidance consensus suggests this scenario would be most likely across central MS, where a Category 4/Moderate risk is in place.
 Later at night, storms should grow upscale into more linear segments as the surface cold front and greater low-level convergence approaches.
 Damaging gusts should then become the main threat, though a few tornadoes remain

-..Parts of the OH/TN Valley into early evening...
+...
+Parts of the OH/TN Valley into early evening ...
 A strong surface cold front should sweep across the OH/TN Valleys through the late afternoon and evening hours as the deepening surface low tracks across the Great Lakes.
-Strong convergence along the cold front should force a low-topped band of convection.
-Ambient tropospheric wind fields will be strong, with 55+ kts of flow likely just 1 km AGL.
+Strong convergence along tropospheric wind fields will be strong, with 55+ kts of flow likely just 1 km AGL.
 Downward momentum transport within this line may foster strong, occasionally damaging gusts, with a couple of severe gusts also possible, warranting the introduction of Category

-...East TX/OK to the Lower Mississippi Valley...
-Have upgraded to a tornado-driven Moderate risk cente 0345 AM CST Mon Dec 12 2022 Ark-La-Tex to central AR with the potential for sever Valid 151200Z - 201200Z occur within this region late today through tonight.
+...
+East TX/OK to the Lower Mississippi Valley...
+Have upgraded to a tornado-driven Moderate risk cente 0345 AM CST Mon Dec 12 2022 Ark-La-Tex to central AR with the potential for sever Valid 1512002 - 2012002 occur within this region late today through tonight.